 Technology also gives kids agency.
 “Generation Alpha are using video games from a young age and it impacts their mindset in terms of being active participants to solutions,” says Ashley.
 This is exactly what Lindsey hopes to achieve with Upstanders, too.
 After learning about a topic, kids are provided with actions to take within their own communities.

 Ownership over the solutions is some of what technology can offer.
-“With climate change and COVID, I guess we’re screwed,” says 11-year-old Hazel.
-“But I’m excited to see how much better technology becomes, because there are going to be really cool things.”
+“With climate change and COVID, I guess we’re screwed,” says 12-year-old Hazel.
+“But I’m excited to see how much better technologies become, because there are going to be really cool things.”
 Gen Alpha feels empowered to act because technology enables it, combatting some of the anxiety they may feel for the future.
-Mylo envisions a machine that converts carbon to water vapor, and eight-year-old Kenny* thinks technology could help save endangered bears (his favorite).
+Mylo envisions a machine that converts carbon to water vapor, and nine-year-old Kenny* thinks technology could help save endangered bears (his favorite).

 Gen Alpha feels a deep responsibility to reverse the damage of past generations